West Virginia Unemployment Benefits Claim

 In claiming benefits for unemployment, the applicant could receive up to 26 weekly benefits, which is called the maximum benefit amount.
 If applicants file their claim certificate each year and receive the full weekly benefit amount for each week, they will consume their balance after 26 weeks (six months) and have no available benefits for the remainder of their benefit year.
 An unemployment benefits extension, granted by the federal government, would increase the original maximum benefit amount.

 If the WV unemployment insurance applicant works part-time, his or her weekly benefit will be reduced.
-Any gross earnings over $60 are deducted on a dollar-for-dollar basis from the weekly benefit payment.
 Also, the claimant will not begin receiving unemployment claim benefits until he or she serves a one-week waiting period.
 The waiting period only occurs once each benefit year.
 There is no payment for the waiting period and it can only be served after the application for unemployment benefits.

 All West Virginia federal unemployment benefits are subject to federal and state income tax.
 When the initial claim is filed, the UI beneficiary may elect to have the Unemployment Compensation Division withhold and send federal income taxes in the amount of 10 percent of the gross weekly benefit payment to the Internal Revenue Service on their behalf.
 However, state income tax cannot be withheld in West Virginia.
 Form 1099-G, which is sent to the applicant, will include the amount of any taxes withheld.